Luu-17/Web-dev-UI-portfolio/README.md

  # Ntwenhle's Contribution
  I was responsible for the fourth section in the project.
 My part was the "My Featured skills" section.
 I did the HTML and CSS code with the media in the section.

+ # Lukhanyo Mzanywa
+I was responsible for First section and the and the seventh section
+# First
+The First section contains the Navigation, a text introducing

+# seventh